akimwong/1_OnPremise/Journey/003/articles/summaries/Readme.md

 - The feature scaling step has to be performed while applying algorithms where distance gets calculated (Eg: KNN, KMEANS) and involves gradient descent (Eg: Linear and Logistic regressions, neural networks).
 - There will not be any effect of scaling when we use tree-based algorithms like decision trees or random forests.
 - In the above examples, the accuracy of Logistic regression and KNN increased significantly after scaling.
 But there was no effect on accuracy when the decision tree or random forest was used.
-- Outliers in the dataset will still remain an outlier even after applying the feature scaling methods, as data scientists, it is our responsibility to handle the outliers.
+- `Outliers in the dataset will still remain an outlier` even after applying the feature scaling methods, as data scientists, it is our responsibility to handle the outliers.
-- There is no hard rule to tell which technique to use, but we need to check both standardization and normalization and decide based on the result which one to use.
+- There is no hard rule to tell which technique to use, but `we need to check both standardization and normalization and decide based on the result which one to use`.

 ------------------------------
 # Fundamental Processes in Feature Engineering
+(Presenting data patterns to models the right way)

+Feature engineering is the process of modifying existing features to enhance the ability of a model to learn from the data.

+## 1. Feature Extraction